i-m-samarth-cs/Oasis-Internship-Java-Developement/README.md

 # Oasis-Internship-Java-Developement
-This repo contains all the codes of Java development Internship at Oasis Infobyte
+This repo contains all the codes of Java development Internship at Oasis Infobyte.